Pontesbury: Housing development

 Several housing developments are reshaping the village, with 86 new homes named Cricketer's Meadow, being added at Hall Bank, and 25 homes named Young's Piece, built on the site of a former lead smelting area on Minsterley Road.
 Soil samples taken at the site of Young's Piece during the planning application process (since removed) showed lead contamination was in excess of the applicable threshold level/critical concentration.
-The area was identified as requiring a one and a half million pound spend to remove lead and arsenic pollution from the ground.
+The area was identified as requiring a £1.5M spend to remove lead and arsenic pollution from the ground.
 An application for outline planning permission has been granted for demolition of The Horseshoes Pub on Minsterley Road to make way for the erection of four houses.
 The pub occupies the site of an historic lead smelting works and according to the application was designated contaminated land in 2007.
 An application for 18 houses has been granted off Mount Close.
 A planning application was submitted in January 2021 for the development of 38 new houses on land opposite the Horseshoes Pub, to be known as Lawrence Park.
 This application has been granted, having previously been withdrawn and then resubmitted.
 An environmental geology report found lead concentrations, 'significantly in exceedance of the Generic Acceptance Criterion'.
-On 25th August 2022 workers on the Shropshire Homes development uncovered 24 World War II bombs that had previously been safely beneath the plough soil.
+On 25 August 2022 workers on the Shropshire Homes development uncovered 24 World War II bombs that had previously been safely beneath the plough soil.
 Because fears that more bombs may remain, work on the site has been halted.
 The site is listed in the Defence of Britain archive as a defensive location for the 4th Salop Home Guard as a place to attack tanks.
 These strategic sites often had munitions associated with them.
 A further application has been made, referred to as phase two, to build an additional four houses on the land between Young's Piece and Lawrence Park.
 No provision will be made for affordable housing, 'due to significant costs associated with the remediation of contamination'.
 The land, along with Young's Piece and Lawrence Park, formed part of a nineteenth century lead smelting works, resulting in contamination.

+Climate Change

+Pontesbury Climate Emergency Action Group was set up in 2020 with the aim of achieving net zero carbon by 2030.

+Areas currently being focused on include local food and community growing, increasing biodiversity, and encouraging people to use carbon footprint tools to raise awareness.
+The Parish Council has stated that one of the largest sources of carbon emissions for the council is the new community hub, which was built as part of the Hall Bank development by Shropshire Homes.
+The community hub relocated the library and police station from elsewhere in the village.
+The Parish Council are now exploring how to reduce its impact.